rameshwx/box-box-box-damindunc/README.md

   - `bash solution/train.sh`
   - `bash solution/test.sh`
   - `bash solution/run.sh`

-If you are new to this, think of the terminal as a text-based control panel for your computer.

 Note: This solution uses a single model file called `solution/model_single.json`.
 The predictor always reads that file.